The work you do not see.

 Your cognitive fingerprint, intent, feeling, and the depth you asked for shape every answer.
 The system reads how you think and matches it.
 Two people asking the same question get answers calibrated to each of them.

 Live today.
 Mind's Eye calibration ships on every chat turn.
-Intent and emotion classification are wired through the gateway and visible on the governance ribbon under each answer.
+Intent and emotion classification are wired through the gateway and visible on the receipt strip under each answer.
 Depth proportionality is audited after the model speaks.

 Your standing rules, fingerprint, and direction set get cached at the model boundary so you pay for that overhead once, not on every turn.
-The deeper your governance, the more you save per message.
+The more of your intent the system carries, the more you save per message.

 Live today.
 Prompt-prefix caching ships on the gateway against the vendors that expose it.
 Per-vendor savings differ - see the engine-by-engine table below.
 Never sold as a flat-rate discount.